ProjectsBlogHiking

 October 7, 2025

-The article makes an interesting point, but hindsight really changes how we see it.
-Reading this in 2025, it's obvious the author couldn't have known how far the internet would go and how it would shape globalization, communication, and basically every part of daily life.
+Reading this in 2025, hindsight really changes how we see it.
+The author couldn't have known how far the internet would go and how it would shape globalization, communication, and basically every part of daily life.
 I understand where he was coming from because at the time, the computer industry didn't seem revolutionary like electricity or printing.
 If the internet had stayed small and stuck to manufacturing, I would probably still agree with him.
 But the influence of the internet went way beyond what anyone expected.